 Eating healthy with a tight budget can be very challenging.
 Throw in the fact that everyone is ridiculously busy these days, and that can make matters even worse.
 If you are looking for some tips to keep your budget in check and still eat healthily, please continue reading.

 I hear so many people talking about how much money they spend eating out, and it makes me cringe.
-According to this Bureau of Labor Statistics report, the average American household spends $3,008 per year eating out.
+According to a Bureau of Labor Statistics report, the average American household spends $3,008 per year eating out.

 That works out to be about $250 per month, which in my eyes is a lot of money.
 I know people who spend a lot more than that too.
 Plus eating out is not very healthy, so it’s kind of a double whammy.
 You could buy a lot of groceries with all of that money, but you need to know how to make those dollars stretch.

 I don’t know about you, but I just feel better when I am eating healthy.
 When I slip into eating more and more junk food, I feel lethargic and generally not as good as when I am eating healthier, better food.

 To start eating healthy with a budget, you need a plan, and that is the focus of this article, sharing some of the tips that we use in our family to help you keep more dollars in your pocket and still eat healthy food.